-Brosseau gets revenge as Rays beat Yankees again, 5-2
+Brosseau gets payback as Rays beat Yankees again, 5-2

 The game was delayed five minutes due to a drone hovering over the outfield in the first as the Yankees batted.

-Center fielder Manuel Margot first noticed it and alerted the umpires after a 1-1 pitch to Luke Voit.
+Center fielder Manuel Margot first noticed it and alerted the umpires after a 1-1 pitch to Voit.
 Umpires then briefly pulled the Rays off the field and looked at the sky waiting for the drone to leave before resuming play.

 It was the third drone delay in the majors this season.